SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 I guess it's come to that: we have to be _that_ clever to evade all the viruses we're dumping into our population via climate change and animal habitat invasion.

 We might not be this clever for the next one.
-Or we might be as slow as we were for this one.
-Or we might have so much superstitious vaccine defiance that it does us in.
+Or we might be as bletcherously slow as we were for this one.
+Or we might be done in by great steaming buckets of superstitious vaccine defiance.

 Heaven help us.

 ---